MicrosoftDocs/power-platform/power-platform/admin/how-field-security-affects-synchronization-between-outlook.md

  Nancy’s manager, with update rights to the Job Title field, fills in the field with the correct job title: Construction Manager.

- Nancy synchronizes again with model-driven apps in Dynamics 365and now the Job Title field is in the contact with the correct title.
+ Nancy synchronizes again with model-driven apps in Dynamics 365 and now the Job Title field is in the contact with the correct title.

  ![Contact with Job Title form](../admin/media/contact-job-title.png "Contact with Job Title form")